 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Everyone knows how incredible Alaska can be during the summer.
 Amazingly, it’s even more magical during winter!
 While Alaska winters can be quite cold, it’s the perfect time to join in adventures like sled tubing, skiing, and ice skating.
-Plus, there’s no shortage of fun winter festivals to partake in!
+Plus, there’s no shortage of fun winter festivals to partake in making Alaska extremely kid friendly in December.

 Winter in Alaska is the ideal time to experience the aurora borealis, also known as the Northern Lights.
 The short days leave enough time to pet and feed reindeer, while the long nights call for stargazing or aurora chasing!